Source: Single-use plastics. A Roadmap for Sustainability. UN Environment Programme, 2018

 According to the waste management hierarchy, reuse is the third option, right after prevention and reduced use.
 Recycling is positioned further down the ladder, why then is this latter more commonly seen in the regulations and guidelines?

 Design for reuse

 When researching the reuse of products, it can be observed that recyclability receives more attention than circular approach reuse strategies.
 While recyclability is an important aspect to keep in mind during product design since recycling recovers the value of materials at the end-of-life stage.
 Reuse however ensures the maximum potential of materials beyond just using them in their first life cycle.
 By designing re-usable products, we also save the energy and resources that would be spent for producing single-use items, their disposal and end-of-life processing.

-Principles of recyclability should still be included in design for reuse, since the product will eventually reach the end-of-life and its treatment should result in material recovery for further use.
-Therefore, the product designers should avoid using hazardous and harmful substances and multiple materials.
+Principles of recyclability should still be included in design for reuse since the product will eventually reach the end-of-life and its treatment should result in material recovery for further use.
+Therefore, product designers should avoid using hazardous and harmful substances and multiple materials.

 So far, we have come across several obstacles for the implementation of reusable solutions on a large scale.:

 - There is a gap in regulations.
 Clear targets for reusable products are missing in legislation and without the push from governments, it is difficult to accelerate the transition from single-use to a circular economy.

 - Financial support to boost the reuse business models is underdeveloped, making it difficult for the entrepreneurs to deliver on the targeted transition.
 Reuse systems are quite complex to implement successfully as this requires the involvement of parties from the entire value chain of the product to come together.
 The customers’ engagement and involvement are important elements of reuse schemes and consumers need to have the incentive to participate.